You may have heard of amino acids before but maybe you weren’t really sure what they are? How do they work? Or what they can do for you?

-It occupies a pivotal position in human metabolism, serving as a precursor for the amino acid tyrosine, the skin pigment melanin, and the monoamine neurotransmitters adrenalin (epinephrine), noradrenalin (norepinephrine) and dopamine.
+It occupies a pivotal position in human metabolism, serving as a precursor for the amino acid tyrosine, the skin pigment melanin, and the monoamine neurotransmitters adrenalin (epinephrine), noradrenaline (norepinephrine) and dopamine.
 Because phenylalanine can be manufactured by the body, it is not one of the essential amino acids.

 Phenylalanine therefore indirectly enhances mental energy levels and makes people feel emotionally calm and content.

-People who cannot breakdown phenylalanine accumulate the amino acid to toxic levels, leading to a condition called phenylketonuria (PKU) and brain damage.
+People who cannot break down phenylalanine accumulate the amino acid to toxic levels, leading to a condition called phenylketonuria (PKU) and brain damage.
 At around five days of age, newborns are tested for PKU.

 Treatment involves a special diet and regular blood tests.
-Unfortunately, “special diet” means eliminating phenylalanine, which is present in dairy products, meat and eggs.
+Unfortunately, “special diet” means eliminating phenylalanine, which is present in dairy products, meat, and eggs.
 It is also found in products that contain the artificial sweetener aspartame.

 Fortunately, the risk of brain damage and learning difficulties diminishes after the age of about 12, although adults who maintain a low-protein diet function better.